 Rebel: One who stands up for what they believe in, despite the good opinions of others.
 One who takes action based on what feels good to their intuition and makes decisions based on their unique purpose in life.

-WARNING: When should bombs are falling, pay attention.
-They can get real messy.
+Warning — when these "should bombs" are falling, pay attention.
+They can get pretty messy.
 Suddenly we find ourselves basing decisions and the direction of our life on what we believe other people expect of us, or what we think is the “right" thing to do.

-So we now have a strong cocktail of 1 ounce fear and 1 ounce regret with a splash of guilt.
+Now we have a strong cocktail consisting of 1 ounce fear and 1 ounce regret, plus a splash of guilt.
 Then, quite frankly, we feel like shit.
-This ends up taking us far away from listening to our intuition aka, our internal pot of gold.
+This ends up taking us far away from listening to our intuition, or as I like to call it, our internal pot of gold.

 Now, we're aching for freedom, the world’s longest vacation on a tropical island, and the winning lottery ticket.
 Sound familiar?
-Let’s change it up!
+This means it's time to change it up!

 How about we create a life filled with what makes us feel alive and see where we end up?

 Sound a little scary yet liberating?
 Like you're going on an adventure you’ve dreamed of?
 Fantastic!
-Let’s get started, shall we?
-It begins with Creating Your Own Rules.
+Let’s get started.

-Yep, go ahead, get deep with yourself for a hot minute and figure out what’s really important to you, not what society, your parents, or even your friends have told you is important.
+It begins with creating your own rules.
+Yep, go ahead, get deep with yourself for a hot minute and figure out what’s really important to you.
+Don't think about what society, your parents, or even your friends have told you is important.

 Ask yourself these questions: